- Developers

 Alexey Semeney is an entrepreneur, founder, and CEO of DevTeam.Space.
 He is a product development expert and an occasional writer on different topics related to team management and product development.
 He is an avid traveler and sports enthusiast.

 Are you interested in geolocation app development?
-This is a good question, as geolocation is an excellent market with many opportunities to be explored.
+This is a good question, as geolocation is an excellent market with many exploration opportunities.

 In this article